Just ask the animals ∙

 REFLECT & PRAY

-For ever since the world was created, people have seen the earth and sky.
+For since the world was created, people have seen the earth and sky.
 Through everything God made, they can clearly see his invisible qualities – his eternal power and divine nature. – Romans 1:20

 Father, so many of the things that You have made are irreducibly complex.
 Father, teach me to look and to listen to the message Your creation declares.